Nozawaonsen, Nagano prefecture, Japan

-My name is Chan Kin Shing陳健成, a Hongkonger.
+Welcome.
+My name is CHAN Kin Shing陳健成, a Hongkonger.
 I studied Chinese language and literature at The Chinese University of Hong Kong from 2003 to 2006 and worked a year as a research assistant before entering the Graduate School of the same institute in 2007.
-In the two years as a graduate student, I extended the focus of my research from Chinese literature to the intellectual history of the late imperial period of the country, with a special interest in the thoughts of Ming China (1368-1644/1661) Confucians.
+During my two years as a graduate student, I extended the focus of my research from Chinese literature to the intellectual history of the late imperial period of the country, with a special interest in the thoughts of Ming China (1368-1644/1661) Confucians.
 I then earned my master’s degree by submitting a thesis titled A Study of Statecraft Ideals in Ming China by Statistical Analysis of Collections of Statecraft Writings on jingshiwenbian經世文編 in June 2009.
-Currently, my research focuses on how Ming scholars interpreted and annotated the Book of Documents (Shangshu 尚書 or Shujing 書經 ) with special focuses on the diversities of the annotations, the reason(s) for these diversities and how they were applied to politics, regarding the politic-related nature of this particular Classic.
+Currently, my research focuses on how Confucian classics(jing經) were taken care of by Ming scholars, the relationship between texts and self-cultivations, and the role of these texts in multiple disciplines in Ming time, so as to review the importance of Confucian classics in premodern Chinese cultural history.

-I was deeply impressed by the achievements of Japanese sinology in history, known as kangaku漢学 in Japanese, since I was an undergraduate student.
-Learnings of Edo Japan (1603-1868) Confucians are also examined in order to review the difference of the acceptance and transformation of Confucianism, and interpretation of Confucian classics between the two countries.
+I was deeply impressed by the achievements of Japanese sinology in history, known as kangaku漢学 in Japanese since I was an undergraduate student.
+Learnings of Edo Japan (1603-1868) Confucians are also examined to review the difference in the transformation of Confucian ideas and interpretation of Confucian classics between the two countries.

-Engaging in communications between colleagues of Sinological and East Asian studies in Asia and in the West, is most enjoyable for me.
-I have translated several academic papers and three books relating to Chinese and Japanese intellectual histories, from Japanese and English to Chinese and English.
-I am passionate to learn methods and tools of digital humanities which can boost or rather are crucial for my future research.
+Engaging in communications between colleagues of Sinological and East Asian studies in Asia and the West is most enjoyable for me.
+I have translated a dozen academic papers and four books relating to Chinese and Japanese intellectual histories, from Japanese and English to Chinese and English.
+I am passionate about learning methods and tools of digital humanities which can boost or rather are crucial for my future research.

-I seldom remember that I have been passionate about modern archery until my wife reminds me that we first met in an introductory course of it.
-But I indeed can never forget that I was lucky enough to be the worst student of Master Lam Wing-kit林永傑師傅 who has unreservedly taught me various styles of Chinese martial arts, for example Eagle Claw.
-Apart from being a researcher and translator, now I enjoy films as well as answering my seven-years-old daughter’s curiosity to the world.
+I seldom remember that I have been enthused about modern archery until my wife reminds me that we first met in an introductory course of it.
+But I indeed can never forget that I was lucky enough to be the worst student of Master Lam Wing-kit林永傑師傅 who has unreservedly taught me various styles of Chinese martial arts, for example, Eagle Claw.
+Apart from being a researcher and translator, now I enjoy films as well as answering my nine-year-old daughter’s curiosity about the world.

 Confucianism in Sung, Yuan, Ming China (960-1661) and Edo Japan (1603-1868).